-where N is the number of samples to be transformed, n is the sample index of the time domain signal, k is the frequency index of the frequency domain signal which refers to frequency step values, and $W_N^{kn} = e^{-j2\pi kn/N}$.
+where N is the number of samples to be transformed, n is the sample index of the time domain signal, k is the frequency index of the frequency domain signal which refers to frequency step values, and $W_N^{kn} = e^{-j2\pi kn/N}$ .
 The actual algorithm to processing the IF signal is fast Fourier transform (FFT).
 The processing operation resolves objects in range referred as the "range-FFT".

-2.4.2.
+2.5.2.
 Heart Rate and Respiration Rate Measurements

-The signal phase of the range-FFT can be extracted to estimate the object displacement, in our case the subject's chest [8].
+The signal phase of the range-FFT can be extracted to estimate the object displacement, in our case the subject's chest [15].
 The resulting phase $\Delta \phi$ can be derived as (8):

-$$\Delta \phi = 4\pi \Delta d/\lambda \tag{8}$$
+$$\Delta \phi = 4\pi \Delta d / \lambda \tag{8}$$

-λ represents Radar wavelength and Δd represents the displacement.
+$\lambda$ represents Radar wavelength and $\Delta d$ represents the displacement.

-The chest displacement is filtered with a bandpass filter to separate displacements due to breathing and heart-beating as shown in Figure 7.
+The chest displacement is filtered with a bandpass filter to separate displacements due to breathing and heart-beating as shown in Figure 9.
 To extract the heart rate, FFT is applied to the filtered signal.
-Thus, the mmWave radar can used to measure heart rate and respiration rate in real time, and the system can determine whether the body is moving through "SumEnergyHeartWfm" [22] to decide whether to use the data or not.
+Thus, the mmWave radar can used to measure heart rate and respiration rate in real time, and the system can determine whether the body is moving through "SumEnergyHeartWfm" [35] to decide whether to use the data or not.
 The data will be stored and processed to estimate the heart rate while the person is static.

-Figure 7.
+Figure 9.
 The process flow for heart rate and respiration rate measurements

-2.5.
+2.6.
 Face Detection & Body Temperature Measurement

 As a single-stage detector, YOLOv7 has the advantages of high accuracy and speed.
 In this study, we try applying YOLOv7 to perform face detection.
 The infrared thermal imaging camera is used to obtain the face dataset and tag the sample.
-The YOLOv7 neural network is trained to detect and locate the face as shown in Figure 8, and we also can measure the temperature in the resultant ROI range.
+The YOLOv7 neural network is trained to detect and locate the face as shown in Figure 10, and we also can measure the temperature in the resultant ROI range.
 We built it into a ROS package for face detection and body temperature measurement.

-Figure 8.
-The system architecture (a) the training data set (b) the validation result
+Figure 10.
+The system architecture (a) the training data set, (b) the validation result

-2.6.
+2.7.
 Blockchain

 In the block chain, the "previous hash" of the current block equals the "hash" from the previous block.
-When calculating the hash of the current block, all the data will be added to the previous hash to generate a new hash value as shown in Figure 9.
-Therefore, when the data of any block in the block chain is tampered with, the hash value of the current block will also change immediately, but the previous hash of the next block will not be changed although the data is modified.
-During the validation phase, it will be discovered by other nodes or users when the previous hash of the next block is not equal to the hash value from the previous block, it will be considered as an invalid modification.
+When calculating the hash of the current block, all the data will be added to the previous hash to generate a new hash value as shown in Figure 11.
+Therefore, when the data of any block in the block chain is tampered with, it will be discovered by validation program when the previous hash of the next block is not equal to the hash from the previous block during the validation process.
+Thus, it will be considered as an invalid modification.
 The hash value between blocks is inseparable from the uploaded data.
-Therefore, this technique can be used to prevent the tampering of important pathological data and to prevent the use of quantitative data for criminal purposes.
+Therefore, this technique can be used to prevent the tampering of the vital sign data and to prevent the use of data for criminal purposes.

-Figure 9.
+Figure 11.
 The concept of blockchain

-2.7.
+2.8.
 Cloud Storage